-It is strongly recommended that you take A Level Mathematics if you wish to study Computer Science at university.
+It is strongly recommended that you take A-Level Mathematics if you wish to study Computer Science at university.
 A-Level Computer Science also complements A-level Physics and Mathematics, Computer Science and Physics is a popular combination.

-The course can lead to a Bachelor’s Degree or Foundation Degree in Computer Science.
+The course can lead to a Bachelor’s Degree in Computer Science.
 From there you can progress into such careers as: applications development; computer forensics; cyber security; games development; hardware engineering; multimedia programming; software engineering; systems/network management; mechanical support; and web design/development.

 Questions about the course